belmansjef/GOAP_ZombieGame/README.md

 #### Disdvantages:
 * Unpredictable
-* Overkill for a small agent
+* Overkill for small agents with few states

 <a name="actions"></a>
 ### Actions

 An action is a little snippet, a step in a plan to achieve a goal.
 A few examples of actions in this project are picking up a medkit, moving towards the closest unexplored grid cell, destroying garbage laying on the ground, etc. All actions are encapsulated and **no two actions are ever aware of eachother**.
-They all have their own variables and methods.
+They all have their own bit of memory and methods.
 Each action also has *effects* and *preconditions* which the planner uses to formulate a valid plan to achieve the given goal.
 <br>
 <br>
-An action in this project has the following constructor, defining the actions *preconditions* and *effects*:
+An action in this project has the following constructor, defining its actions *preconditions* and *effects*:
 ```cpp
 GOAP::Action_GrabMedkit::Action_GrabMedkit()
 	: BaseAction("Grab Medkit", 5)